DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-12 Level Design Going Forward.md

 We can use these choke points to teach the player about specific mechanics, make them interact with essential NPCs, and more!

+Here's an example of how we could use nonlinear design along with choke points:

 # Levels as Teachers

 Through the game's level design, the player learns about the game's mechanics.